Shoulder Pain Champ, MO

 Champ, MO Shoulder Pain | Axes Physical Therapy

-A healthy shoulder is essential to not only living our every day life, but to keeping up the active lifestyles we desire.
-At Axes, we focus on patient results for our Champ, MO clients by creating evidence-backed treatment plans catered to your injury, pain level, age, and the activities you want to get back to.
+Optimal movement health is important to not only carrying out daily tasks with ease, but to keeping up the active lifestyles we desire.
+At Axes, we focus on positive outcomes for our Champ, MO clients by developing proven treatment plans catered to your injury, pain level, age, and the activities you want to get back to.
 You do not have to delay in getting back to the activities you love and a pain-free life.
-Schedule an appointment through our website or call the location nearest you.
+Request an appointment through our website or call the location nearest you.

 Services Offered